open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 variable.
 It is expected that frameworks or end-users will set the SDK as the global to support instrumentation that requires this.

-Before an SDK has been set, access to the global SDK will throw an exception and will not return a default.
-The global can only be used after an SDK has been configured.
+Before an SDK has been set, access to the global `OpenTelemetry` will return a no-op `DefaultOpenTelemetry`.
+This is because it is possible library instrumentation is using the global, and it may even use it during the processing of a request (rather than only at initialization time).
+For this reason, we cannot throw an exception.
+Instead, if the SDK is detected on the classpath, we will log a `SEVERE` warning once-only indicating the API has been accessed before the SDK configured with directions on how a user could solve the problem.
 SDKs must be configured early in an application to ensure it applies to all of the logic in the app, and this will generally be ensured by the configuration framework such as Spring.
 For application developers, this restriction should not have any effect one way or the other in the vast majority of cases.